yussypu/database/DECISIONS.md

 **Status:** Accepted

 **Context:**
 The Phase 2 SSTable implementation built bloom filters from block first keys only (used for PGM training).
-This is wrong—bloom filters need all keys to provide useful membership filtering.
+This is wrong.
+Bloom filters need all keys to provide useful membership filtering.

 Additionally, the bloom filter was never queried from the engine's read path.
 It was built but unused.